BlueSkyLT/GraphPCB/README.md

 ## Download Dataset
-The `*.pt` files are included in the repo in `./data/GraphPCB/`
+The `*.pt` files are included in the repo under `./data/GraphPCB/`

-The full dataset is hosted at Kaggle [The GraphPCB Dataset](https://www.kaggle.com/datasets/irislan/graphpcb)
+The full dataset, including the source images and masks, is hosted at Kaggle: [The GraphPCB Dataset](https://www.kaggle.com/datasets/irislan/graphpcb).

 ## Requirements
 To build the environment, run

 ```
-pip install -r requirements.txt
+conda env create -f environment.yml
 ```

 ## 📁 Folder Structure